 Within the martial arts scene and onto the combat sport gyms, global mixed martial arts (MMA) powerhouse Ultimate Fighting Championship (UFC) is also expected to open its franchise gyms in 2019.

 - Franchise names from the West continue to see Singapore as the gateway to other cities in Asia.
-Existing market entrants include: OrangeTheory Fitness, F45 and potentially global fitness brand Barry's Bootcamp.
+Existing market entrants include: OrangeTheory Fitness, F45 and global fitness brand Barry's Bootcamp - opening soon in Singapore in May.

 - With ONE Championship's continued growth in this region and the mainstream media's coverage of Angela Lee, as well as fitness advocates for the sport like Victoria Cheng, various forms of martial arts like Boxing, Muay Thai will be of interest to the population in Singapore.